ajorgensen/ajorgensen.github.io/content/post/hello-blog.md

 title = "Hello Blog"

 +++
 I've tried to start this blog at least 20 times over the past few years.
 Every time I'd start with all the easy stuff, the stuff I knew I was good at.
 I'd search for a sweet template and then painstakingly tweak all of the things about it I didn't like.
 I'd read blog posts about writing a blog (how meta).
 I'd make sure git was setup properly and I had an easy way to deploy the site to Github.
 Then I'd reach a sticking point, all that upfront work squandered because I didn't know what to write about.
-Oh yeah, and I am a chronic procrastinator.
+Oh yeah, I'm also a chronic procrastinator.

 <!--more-->